Gaet81/githunt/README.md

 <img width="600" src="http://i.imgur.com/KUEq97P.png" text-align="center">
 </p>

-> Chrome extension - Replaces new tab with trending github repositories
+> Firefox extension - Open new tab with trending github repositories when clicking the addon icon

-Whenever you will open a new tab, you will be presented with a page similar to following
+Whenever you will click on the addon icon, it will open a new tab, you will be presented with a page similar to following

 ![New Tab](http://i.imgur.com/COyJUJg.png)